As Daytona 500 looms, drivers race to adapt to NASCAR’s ‘Next Gen’ racecar

 “They’re all nervous about this car,” said Bowyer, 42, a former racer-turned Fox broadcaster who famously skidded across the finish of the 2007 Daytona 500 in an upside-down Chevrolet in flames.
 “These guys are gonna have their hands full, and I want to see that as a fan!
 I don’t want to see a guy, when you go to an in-car camera, looking like he’s on a Sunday afternoon cruise with his family.”

 The Next Gen car represents a major gamble for NASCAR, the country’s most popular form of auto racing.
-But it’s a gamble the sport had to take as the automotive industry steers away from four-door sedans, internal combustion-engines and the old-school design principles at the heart of the 1970s-era stock cars NASCAR’s Cup series has been racing and refining for decades.
+But it’s a gamble the sport had to take as the automotive industry steers away from four-door sedans, internal combustion engines and the old-school design principles at the heart of the 1970s-era stock cars NASCAR’s Cup series has been racing and refining for decades.

 More than any factor in the next five to 10 years, the Next Gen car will probably determine whether NASCAR keeps pace with the rapidly evolving auto industry that is stock-car racing’s lifeblood or gets left behind on the scrap heap of irrelevance.